cicili/tools/allpairs-plus/README.md

   * selfcomb.txt - self-combination result, this is a intermediate result for reference
   * output.txt - output data
 * metacomm - this folder is for allpairs
+  * Which get from allpairs [allpairs](http://sourceforge.net/projects/allpairs/files/allpairs/) after install it